mavryk-network/mavryk-protocol/docs/global/architecture.rst

 A Tezos network is composed of several running Tezos nodes, complemented by other running daemons, such as bakers and signers.
 Any implementation of the Tezos node should adhere to a high-level software architecture, described in this page.

-For instance, the Octez suite, which provides an implementation of the Tezos node and other executables, implements these principles in the `Octez software architecture <https://tezos.gitlab.io/shell/the_big_picture.html>`__.
+For instance, the Mavkit suite, which provides an implementation of the Tezos node and other executables, implements these principles in the `Mavkit software architecture <https://tezos.gitlab.io/shell/the_big_picture.html>`__.

 Shell & Protocol
 ----------------